statiagov/gesmew/guides/content/developer/customization/checkout.md

 * Updates the `current_order` with the paramaters passed in from the current step.
-* Transitions the order state machine using the `next` event after successfully updating the order.
+* Transitions the inspection state machine using the `next` event after successfully updating the inspection.
 * Executes callbacks based on the new state after successfully transitioning.
 * Redirects to the next checkout step if the `current_order.state` is anything other than `complete`, else redirect to the `order_path` for `current_order`

 ***
-For security reasons, the `Gesmew::CheckoutController` will not update the order once the checkout process is complete.
-It is therefore impossible for an order to be tampered with (ex. changing the quantity) after checkout.
+For security reasons, the `Gesmew::CheckoutController` will not update the inspection once the checkout process is complete.
+It is therefore impossible for an inspection to be tampered with (ex. changing the quantity) after checkout.
 ***

 ### Filters